SIX GENERATIONS

 Ôtani Hiroemon IV

-The actor Sakata Hangorô IV held the name of Ôtani Hiroemon IV from November 1814 to October 1822.
+The actor Sakata Hangorô IV held the name of Ôtani Hiroemon IV from the 11th lunar month of 1814 to the 10th lunar month of 1822.

 Ôtani Hiroemon V

-Born in Edo in 1804. he started his career as a disciple of the actor Ôtani Hiroemon IV, who gave him the name of Ôtani Manroku.
-He took the name of Ôtani Daisaku in July 1836 at the Moritaza, playing a minor role in the drama "Honchô Nijûshikô".
-Then he took the name of Ôtani Mansaku in May 1839 at the Ichimuraza, performing in the drama "Hana Shôbu Ukiki no Kameyama".
-He finally took the name of Ôtani Hiroemon V in August 1848.
-His career started to decline afterwards and his name did not appear often in the theater playbills up to his death the 13th of September 1855.
+Born in Edo in 1804. he started his career as a disciple of the actor Ôtani Hiroemon IV (?), who gave him the name of Ôtani Manroku.
+He took the name of Ôtani Daisaku in the 7th lunar month of 1836 at the Moritaza, playing a minor role in the drama "Honchô Nijûshikô".
+Then he took the name of Ôtani Mansaku in the 5th lunar month of 1839 at the Ichimuraza, performing in the drama "Hana Shôbu Ukiki no Kameyama".
+He finally took the name of Ôtani Hiroemon V in the 8th lunar month of 1848.
+His career started to decline afterwards and his name did not appear often in the theater playbills up to his death the 13th of the 9th lunar month of 1855.
 He was a good supporting jitsuaku actor during all his career.

 Haimyô Yagô

-Ôtani Hiroemon V in a sketch made by Utagawa Kuniyoshi
+Ôtani Hiroemon V in a print made by Utagawa Toyokuni III

 Print made by Utagawa Toyokuni